OleSkaar/Plunder/Index/Classes/Pyromancer.md

-> _Through the darkness of future past,
-> the magician longs to see.
+_Through the darkness of future past, the magician longs to see.
-> One chants out between two worlds:
+One chants out between two worlds:_

-> **Fire walk with me.**_
+_Fire walk with me._

 When the lands were under the Great Frost, the pyromancers kept fire alive and brought light and warmth to desperate townships.
-Now, with their order no longer crucial, they are outcasts, mercenaries - or worse.
+Now, with their order no longer needed, they have become outcasts and mercenaries.
 ## Class Features
 **Hit Dice:** d6\
 **Magic Dice per level:** 1\